The Importance of Vitamin D

 Help Restore Hair Growth

 Ultraviolet B (UVB) is the middle wavelength of the UV spectrum.
-While it's considered to be the main cause of skin cancer, it is also the wavelength that produces vitamin D. The earth's atmosphere blocks most of the UVB coming from the sun, so only a little gets to the surface.
+While it is considered to be the main cause of skin cancer, it is also the wavelength that produces vitamin D. The earth's atmosphere blocks most of the UVB coming from the sun, so only a little gets to the surface.
 UVB can only penetrate the outer layer of the skin.
 Since it can’t penetrate glass, you can’t get any UVB light indoors, even on the brightest day.
-People with darker skin are less able to make vitamin D because the melanin in their skin blocks UVB, just like sunblock.
-During winter, as well as in the morning and evening during summer, the angle of the Earth to the sun prevents UVB from reaching the ground.
-Generally, the farther you live from the equator, the less UVB reaches you in the winter.
+Also, people who have darker skin can make less vitamin D since melanin blocks UVB, like sunblock.

 Conclusion